wangraying/sglang/docs/benchmark/benchmark.md

 1. When mixed-running is enabled, We observe an increased ITL latency as the chunked prefill size increases.
 This is because larger prefills will create *generation stalls*[[1]](https://www.usenix.org/system/files/osdi24-agrawal.pdf).
 2. The impact to TTFT latency isn't quite direct.
 However, a trend similar to the one with mixed-running disabled is observed.
 3. The overall impact varies with the characteristics of the datasets.
 The optimal setting may need more sophisticated methods for exploration and exploitation.
 To meet stringent TTFT requirements, too small chunk sizes should be avoided to prevent excessive chunking.
-Too large chunk sizes are also inadvisable as they can trade latency for throughput when using large batch sizes.
+Too large chunk sizes are also inadvisable as increasing batch size after the hardware is saturated will extend the latency[[2]](https://arxiv.org/pdf/2401.11181).
 Mixed-running is preferred in order to improve throughput and ITL, but it may potentially hurt TTFT.